top of page

 All new learners will be briefed by staff members responsible for their development on:

-• The risks of Covid-19 and the measures that CTS Training has put in place to minimise the risk of infection.
-Learners will be asked to read and sign a declaration to confirm their understanding and responsibilities relating to preventing the spread of infection.
+• The risks of Covid-19 and the measures that CTS Training have put in place to minimise risk of infection.

 • General safety aspects of areas where they will normally be trained.